louisitvn/slate/source/index.html.md

     }
 }
 ```
 The installation process is explained in detail in the Installation section.
-However, if you'd like a quick preview of Emotsy Builder in action with its core features, simply follow this **no-configuration installation guideline**:
+However, if you'd like a quick preview of BuilderJS in action with its core features, simply follow this **no-configuration installation guideline**:

 * **Step 1**.
-Download the Emotsy Builder package you get from your purchase, it is a .zip file containing the core JavaScript files as well as a fully-working demo which helps you quickly get started.
+Download the BuilderJS package you get from your purchase, it is a .zip file containing the core JavaScript files as well as a fully-working demo which helps you quickly get started.

 * **Step 2**.
 Extract the Emotsy's .zip package and copy its `demo` folder to your web server's document root, for example `/var/www/demo`.
 You can find in the right sample virtual host configuration for Apache and Nginx.

 * **Step 3**.
 Make sure your Apache or Nginx web application server is running, then open the corresponding URL in your browser to launch the demo, for example: `http://localhost/demo/`

 That's it!
-You can now explore your own instance of Emotsy Builder hosted on your server like below:
+You can now explore your own instance of BuilderJS hosted on your server like below:

 ![Theme A](images/screenshot-1.png "Sample A")

-The demo includes a sample `index.php` file that loads the necessary Emotsy Builder resources.
+The demo includes a sample `index.php` file that loads the necessary BuilderJS resources.
 It also comes with with a default set of server-side scripts (written in PHP) to handle essential features such as Save and Export.
 You can use the provided PHP scripts as-is or implement similar functionality in any server-side language you're comfortable with, such as Ruby, Perl, .NET, Java, and more.

 <aside class="notice">
-As you can see, getting Emotsy Builder up and running involves a few steps with certain required parameters.
-This is because Emotsy Builder was intentionally designed to be fully customizable.
+As you can see, getting BuilderJS up and running involves a few steps with certain required parameters.
+This is because BuilderJS was intentionally designed to be fully customizable.
 While the documentation is continuously being updated, please feel free to contact the development team for further details on integrating Builder with your application.
 Thank you!
 </aside>

 # Installation

-In the previous section, we provided a quick-start guide to help you run a demo installation of Emotsy Builder, allowing you to see how it works in your environment.
-In this section, we'll walk through a step-by-step guide to installing Emotsy Builder and configuring it to work with your server-side scripting.
+In the previous section, we provided a quick-start guide to help you run a demo installation of BuilderJS, allowing you to see how it works in your environment.
+In this section, we'll walk through a step-by-step guide to installing BuilderJS and configuring it to work with your server-side scripting.

 There are two main parts to the installation:

-* The Emotsy Builder frontend (client side)
+* The BuilderJS frontend (client side)

 * The server-side script

-Explanation: Emotsy Builder runs entirely on the client side - in the user's browser - where it provides a visual interface for building beautiful HTML pages.
+Explanation: BuilderJS runs entirely on the client side - in the user's browser - where it provides a visual interface for building beautiful HTML pages.
 However, when it comes to saving or publishing a user's design, you'll need to capture the output (the HTML content) and send it to a server-side script, which either saves the data or prepares it for download.

-In the next section, we'll show you how to set up Emotsy Builder and include a demo illustrating how to capture its output and pass it to a server-side script for storage or export.
+In the next section, we'll show you how to set up BuilderJS and include a demo illustrating how to capture its output and pass it to a server-side script for storage or export.

 ## Include required files